HOW TO LIVE LIKE YOU LOVE YOURSELF UNAPOLOGETICALLY

 It seems that I have been listening to this story for years.
 And of course, I have lived this story for many years previous.
 Often, it begins when we are small.
 We receive the message that we need to be someone different than who we are in order to be praised, valued and happy.
 This does not mean you had horrible parents.
 It means that they too are human and most are doing their best within their own strengths and limitations.
 It also does not mean your not a badass warrior in life.
 It just means your motivations for all your "badass-ery" may come from a fear of really being seen.

 I was sitting in a restaurant the other day staring at a poster of the Andy Griffith Show.
 My God!
 That show would never make it to network television.
 Where is the sex?
 Where is the violence?
 Where is the edge of you seat horror that we need to keep people paying attention?
 Now more then ever we are growing up with impossible ideals plastered everywhere we look and a new diet add on every channel!
+I believe most of us are walking around on autopilot unaware of the chronic messages we receive every day that we are not good enough as is.

 While at the base of most of our problems, the belief of not being enough is so insidious; it has somehow become invisible to us.
 How can it be that something that shows up in most areas of our lives goes unrealized?